 It will also enhance the connection between the research voice and perspectives of NHS nurses and midwives with the NIHR research agendas.
 The developing community would comprise of selected senior clinical nurses and midwives who are committed to championing the promotion of an embedded research active culture among nursing and midwifery staff in their organisations.
 They will possess the skills and knowledge to encourage and support innovation and research implementation in pursuit of the delivery of high quality, evidenced based nursing, midwifery and healthcare practice.

 The programme funding will support 0.4 FTE salary costs for each member of the community for a period of three years.
-The programme will be managed by the NIHR CRNCC.

 70@70 Role outline